Boghdady9/Minst-Dataset-Udacity-Nanodegree-project/README.md

 We then create an instance of the `Net` class and move it to the GPU if available using `net.to(device)`.

 We define the loss function as cross-entropy loss and the optimizer as stochastic gradient descent (SGD) with momentum.
 We then use a `for` loop to train the neural network for 400 epochs.
 In each epoch, we iterate over the training data using a `for` loop and use the `optimizer` to update the weights of the neural network based on the loss calculated by the `criterion`.
-We print the training loss every 64 batches.
+We print the training loss every batch.

 ## Conclusion